 Access all Lynda.com content for free by checking out a pass through Technology Training.
-Highlight your new skill by adding Lynda's “certificate of completion” to your LinkedIn profile.
+Then add Lynda's "certificate of completion" to your LinkedIn profile.

 Coursera is a free option that also offers the option to add a certificate to your LinkedIn upon completion.

 Build your network on LinkedIn now before you need it.
 Reach out to SCU alums to connect with a virtual mentor working in an industry or organization that interests you.